New: The State of API Reliability Report 2025 has landed.

 Updating a Docker container

-When you install a user-managed checkpoint a script is created and a scheduled task is setup that will update the checkpoint container every hour.
-If you need to update outside of this schedule, a manual update can be performed.
+When you install private locations, a script is created and a scheduled task (on Windows) or cron job (on Linux) is created to update the checkpoint container every hour.
+If you want to schedule it earlier, you can also update it manually.

 How to update manually?

-First, make sure that the steps explained in Install a Docker checkpoint have been executed earlier.
+Before proceeding with the update, ensure that you’ve run the steps in the Install a Docker checkpoint earlier.

-2. Go to the folder where the docker-compose.yml file lives and execute the following commands.
+2. Go to the folder where the compose file (docker-compose.yml or compose.yaml) is located and run the following commands:

-During the update, your other private checkpoints will take over doing checks.
-The soon to be updated checkpoint does not need to be disabled for a successful update.
-As you should have at least one other checkpoint instance (again this is strongly recommended) you can update without having to make any other changes like disabling checkpoints, stopping monitors, etc.
+During the update, your other private checkpoints will continue performing checks.
+The checkpoint being updated does not need to be disabled for the update to succeed.
+As long as you have at least one other checkpoint instance running (strongly recommended), you can proceed with the update without needing to disable checkpoints, stop monitors, or make any other changes.

 By using the Uptrends website, you consent to the use of cookies in accordance with our Cookie Policy.